 - Use vegan baking sticks instead of butter.

-- Only use a non dairy milk of choice.
+- Only use a non-dairy milk of choice.

 - Read the label on your chocolate chips to ensure they’re gluten free, nut free and vegan.

-How to Make this recipe with All Purpose Flour
+Make this Recipe with All Purpose Flour

-- Use 1 tablespoon milk of choice
+- Use 1 tablespoon milk of choice.

 - You still need to chill the dough due to the lack of eggs.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with some of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

 How to Make Small Batch Chocolate Chip Cookies

-Here are the step by step instructions to make these cookies!
+Here are the step by step instructions to make this small batch chocolate chip cookies recipe!

 Step 1: Whisk Together the Dry Ingredients